archan148/Live-Project-on-python/README.md

 To predict whether a person is eligible to get loan or not based on the certain features using Decision Tree and Logistic Regression Algorithms.

 **Objectives**:
-To analyze the features like applicant income, credit history, property area and so on which will affect whether a person is eligible for getting loan.
+To analyze the features like applicant income, credit history, property area and so on which will affect whether a person is eligible for getting loan by applying the machine learning techinques.

 **Methodology**: